Yellow Legged Hornet Confirmed in Ireland

-Ireland has now recorded its second confirmed detection of the invasive Asian hornet (Vespa Velutina Nigrithorax ), a species that poses a serious threat to pollinators and biodiversity.
+Ireland has now recorded its second confirmed detection of the invasive Yellow Legged hornet (Vespa Velutina Nigrithorax ), a species that poses a serious threat to pollinators and biodiversity.

-The most recent case occurred in August 2025, when a vigilant member of the public in Cork City correctly identified an Asian hornet and reported it through the National Biodiversity Data Centre’s Invasive Species Watch portal.
+The most recent case occurred in August 2025, when a vigilant member of the public in Cork City correctly identified a Yellow Legged hornet and reported it through the National Biodiversity Data Centre’s Invasive Species Watch portal.
 This insect, known for preying on honeybees, triggered an immediate government response aimed at locating and eradicating any further evidence of the species on the island.

 The only previous confirmed detection occurred in April 2021, when a single specimen was discovered in a garage on Dublin’s northside.
 Verified by Dr A. O’Hanlon of the National Museum of Ireland, that insect was preserved in the museum’s collection.
 In both cases, the route of introduction remains unknown and no evidence of established nests was found.
 In 2004, the arrival of one mated Asian Hornet queen to the port of Bordeaux, France, is confirmed (genetic testing), as responsible for the spawning of all of north western Europe, by this apex predator.

-Image of the dead Asian Hornet trapped in Cork in August 2025.
+Image of the dead Yellow Legged Hornet trapped in Cork in August 2025.
 Note its scale in relation to a 2 euro coin.
 Happy to credit photographer when identified!

 The Scale of the Threat

-A single fertile Asian hornet queen can establish a nest capable of producing thousands of offspring in a single season.
+A single fertile Yellow Legged hornet queen can establish a nest capable of producing thousands of offspring in a single season.

 • One nest may house 6,000–13,000 hornets by late summer.